Sleepful/mymail/README.md

 ![diagram](./docs/kagi.demo.excalidraw.svg)

-> Some networking components have been elided from the diagram for simplicity, such as the VPC with its Internet Gateway to access the internet, a load balancer to route incoming tranffic into the Fargate instance, and an Elastic IP for the Fargate instance that allows outbound connections which originate from the instance.
+> Some networking components have been elided from the diagram for simplicity, such as the VPC with its Internet Gateway to access the internet, a load balancer to route incoming traffic into the Fargate instance, an Elastic IP for the Fargate instance that allows outbound connections which originate from the instance, and the ECR registry for the Docker image.

 - AWS
     * Cloud provider.